wngud0811/Deep_Learning_research_in_Military/README.md

 - I can't find a better way than turning off Bluetooth when I am not using.
 But it is vulnerable if I work on same place at same time daily.
 - In general android OS, even if you turn bluetooth off by clicking the button in the menu bar, bluetooth service might be keep learning background and expose vulnerability.
 - Go to the `developer settings` and checkout the `running service` section to check whether your bluetooth service is running.
-- It is known that recent(2018+) BlueTooth applications are updated to defence such attacks.
+- It is known that recent(2018+) BlueTooth applications are updated to prevent such attacks.

 ## Wireless device security
 ### Solutions